AshishKingdom/OpenGL-Tutorials/colors/index.md

 - **Source Color** :- The color of the pixel which is being drawn.
 - **Destination Color** :- The color of the pixel which is already drawn and is stored in the buffer/memory.

-The color is obtained by the combination is the sum of products between the its associated factor and this is what we call *Blending Formulae*.
+The color is the sum of products between the its associated factor and this is what we call *Blending Formulae*.

 _finalColor = sourceColor * sourceFactor + destColor * destFactor_